 You might be wondering how we hear sounds.
 Hearing is the process of sound travelling through the outer, middle and inner ear to be interpreted by the brain.
 There are four main steps of hearing:

-Sound waves enter the ear canal and move towards the eardrum
+- Sound waves enter the ear canal and move toward the eardrum

-The auditory nerve carries the electrical signals to the brain where it understands sound
+- The auditory nerve carries the electrical signals to the brain where it interprets the signals as sound

 The Hearing Process of the Human Ear

 The ear can be divided into three main parts, each part playing an important role in transmitting sound.
 The three main parts of your ear are the outer, middle, and inner ear.

 Your hearing depends on all three parts working together as a team and if you have a problem anywhere in the process, you may experience hearing loss.